 - 8.1.
 We continually enhance our Courses by responding to feedback from our students and other Stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills relevant to their chosen discipline.
 We may make any such changes to our Courses without consulting you if the changes will not involve a Material Change. - 8.2.
 There may be circumstances where we have to make a Material Change to the Material Information.
 In these circumstances, we will give you advance notice of the change and inform you about how this change will impact on your Course and work with you to understand the reasons for and the effect of the change on your studies. - 8.3.
 If required, we can explore with you, alternative arrangements, such as transferring to another Course or another institution.
-You will also be entitled to withdraw your application or withdraw from your Course as a result of the change, in which case you should tell us in writing.
+You will also be entitled to withdraw your application or withdraw from your Course as a result of the change, in which case you should tell us via a clear statement (e.g. letter or email).
 You may make a claim for a refund of any tuition fees, deposits you have paid and costs incurred, in accordance with the Fee Policy or the policy that applies to you if you are studying at a Partner organisation. - 8.4.
-Examples of reasons for making a Material Change to your Course may include (but are not limited to): - i.
+Examples of reasons for making a Material Change to your Course may include (but are not limited to):

+- i.
 A commissioning or accrediting body (for example, RIBA) requires us to add new course content to your Course; - ii.
-In response to feedback from Stakeholders or our students through the University's Quality Assurance and Enhancement Processes;

-- Where there is an insufficient number of students applying to the Course or an optional module of a Course to make running the Course or module impractical to provide a suitable student experience and/or financially viable; - iv.
+In response to feedback from Stakeholders or our students through the University's Quality Assurance and Enhancement Processes; - iii.
+Where there is an insufficient number of students applying to the Course or an optional module of a Course to make running the Course or module impractical to provide a suitable student experience and/or financially viable; - iv.
 To reflect the introduction of new technologies; - v.
 Where staff have taken extended leave or left the University; - vi.
+Where the University is required to comply with new legislative or regulatory (including but not limited to Health and Safety) guidance; - vii.
 Following changes to the funding we receive - 8.5.
 We may withdraw Courses before they have started but only in very limited circumstances including where there is an insufficient number of students applying to a Course which would mean that running the Course would not provide a suitable student experience and/or be financially viable.